Read How Coriolis Forces emerge below for the explanation of the Coriolis effect.

 Coriolis Acceleration: The Coriolis acceleration exist only in the rotating reference frame of the earth.
 The Coriolis acceleration has 2 components, one acting horizontal perpendicular to the direction of motion in earths reference frame and one acting vertical.
 Coriolis Accel only displays the horizontal component of the Coriolis acceleration.
 The vertical component of the Coriolis effect is called the Eötvös effect, which has no influence on the flight path.

-The Centrifugal Acceleration is contained in the effective gravity vector.
-The effective gravity vector is the vector sum of the gravitiy vector pointing to the center of the earth and the centrifugal acceleration vector.
-The effective gravity vector does not point to the center of the earth, except at the poles and at the equator, but is always acting perpendicular to the ellipsoidal shape of the earth.
-Because the lift force acts exactly opposite to the effective gravity vector, the centrifugal acceleration is automatically canceled if the airplane flies level with respect to the ellipsoidal surface.
-In the calculations above the correction for the the centrifugal acceleration is contained in the lift force and not explicitely displayed.
+The Centrifugal Acceleration is contained in the effective gravity vector which is the vector sum of the gravity vector pointing to the center of the earth due to its mass attraction plus the centrifugal acceleration vector.
+The effective gravity vector does not point to the center of the earth, except at the poles and at the equator.
+On a rotating sphere effective gravity would therefore have a horizontal component towards the equator.

 Deviation: shows how much the bullet (dark blue dot) deviates due to the Coriolis effect from a track without Coriolis forces (light blue dot).

 Bank Angle: shows how much an airplane has to bank to create a side force that cancels the Coriolis force.
 This produced side force provides the acceleration to keep up with the latitude dependent tangential speed of the surface of the earth with respect to space.